priyankaarrr/Implementation-of-Simple-Linear-Regression-Model-for-Predicting-the-Marks-Scored/README.md

 1. Store data in a structured format.
 2.Use a Simple Linear Regression model to fit the training data.
 3.Use the trained model to predict values for the test set.
-4. Evaluate performance using metrics like Mean Absolute Error and Root Mean Squared Error.
+4. Evaluate performance using metrics.
 ~~~

 ## Program: